riceissa/issarice.com/wiki/outline-of-the-style-of-social-science-research-that-vipul-naik-advocates.md

   * This page has not been reviewed by Vipul, so I might be mischaracterizing parts of his approach.
+  * According to the approach, I have not yet gone through all of the steps.
+    In other words, I am still midway in following all of the steps outlined here.

 # Projects that use or have used this approach